brick-city/utils/README.md

   categoryCallback: (categories) => {
     // Handle category list updates
-    // categories is an array of { category, count } objects console.log(categories);
+    // categories is an array of { category, count } objects
+    // Note: '*' category is always first, other categories are sorted alphabetically console.log(categories);
   },